alexsavio/rust-zero2prod/README.md

     - Use the Form extractor (application/x-www-form-urlencoded) instead of the Json extractor (application/json) to handle the request body
     - Adapt the tests
 - [ ] OAuth

+### Section 11
+- [ ] There is no retry if the email delivery attempt fails.
+We could enhance this by adding a `n_retries` and `execute_after` columns to keep track of how many attemps have already taken place and when the next attempt should be executed.
+- [ ] Add an exponential backoff with jitter in the `issue_delivery_worker::worker_loop` function.
+- [ ] Add an expiry mechanism for the idempotency keys using background workers as reference.

 ## Troubleshooting